The Mass Made Soul Manifesto

 You would expect that a site dedicated to characterful hardware would take its photos with equally characterful cameras, and you would be right.
 That's why I (Adam) use gear made by Fujifilm.
 They are retro in the right way (lots of manual, physical controls), modern where it makes sense (clever viewfinder technologies, great sensors, cutting edge lenses), and are wonderful to hold and use.
 They are clearly designed by photographers, for photographers, and the passion of the company and its team comes through with every piece of equipment.

-Post processing is all done in Lightroom.
+Post processing is all done in Capture One.